ARMmbed/uvisor/docs/core/PORTING.md

 | Defined          | Not defined        | uVisor is linked in your app in *unsupported* mode.
 Only the uVisor allocator APIs are available.      |
 | Defined          | Defined            | uVisor is linked in your app in *supported* mode.
 All uVisor APIs and security features are available. |

 Please note that defining both the `FEATURE_UVISOR` and the `UVISOR_SUPPORTED` symbols does not automatically enable uVisor on the application.
-By default uVisor runs in *disabled* mode, where the uVisor initialization function is executed but returns immediately.
+By default, uVisor runs in *disabled* mode, where the uVisor initialization function is executed but returns immediately.

-In disabled mode no security feature is enabled, although the uVisor binaries are still flashed to the device.
-To learn more about the uVisor modes of operation please check out the [API documentation](../api/API.md).
-If you want to know how to enable uVisor and configure an application to use the uVisor security features, please checkout the [Quick-Start Guide for uVisor on mbed OS](../api/QUICKSTART.md).
+In disabled mode, no security feature is enabled though the uVisor binaries are still flashed to the device.
+To learn more about the uVisor modes of operation, please see the [API documentation](../api/API.md).
+If you want to know how to enable uVisor and configure an application to use the uVisor security features, please see the [getting started guide](../api/QUICKSTART.md).

-If you do not want to enable the uVisor features straight away on your mbed target, users can still selectively override the target features and labels to enable uVisor.
-The `FEATURE_UVISOR` and `UVISOR_SUPPORTED` symbols can be set using the configuration system, by creating a file called `mbed_app.json` at the application level with the following content:
+If you do not want to enable the uVisor features immediately on your mbed target, users can still selectively override the target features and labels to enable uVisor.
+You can use the configuration system to set the `FEATURE_UVISOR` and `UVISOR_SUPPORTED` symbols by creating a file called `mbed_app.json` at the application level with the following content:

 ```json
 {